Bogota

 Getting Around

-TransMilenio is Bogota's bus rapid transit system.
-It is cheap (2,950 COP / $0.82 per ride) but notoriously overcrowded during rush hours.
+TransMilenio is Bogotá's bus rapid transit system.
+It is cheap (~3,550 COP / ~$0.97 per ride in 2026) but notoriously overcrowded during rush hours.
 The SITP bus system covers the rest of the city.
 Buy a TuLlave card at any station.
 Uber, DiDi, and InDriver are widely used and generally cheaper than taxis.
 Taxis are metered -- make sure the meter is running.
 The metro system is under construction and years away from opening.

 Finding an Apartment